How To Use A Disposal Email Address

 SpamGourmet

-SpamGourmet is a great, free service that allows you to create an unlimited number of disposal email addresses.
-To get started, you create a username and email address you want to be protected.
-You now have to ability to create disposal email addresses in this form:
+SpamGourmet is a free service that allows you to create an unlimited number of disposable email addresses.
+After a short set-up process you’ll be able to create a disposal email like this:

 someword.user@spamgourmet.com